shaipranesh2/shai.github.io/_pages/about.md

 ---
 Hi!
 I'm Dilip Venkatesh, a project associate at [AI4Bharat](https://ai4bharat.iitm.ac.in/) at IIT Madras, where I'm advised by [Dr. Anoop Kunchukuttan](https://anoopk.in/) and [Dr. Raj Dabre](https://prajdabre.github.io/) on multilingual NLP.

-My research interests include alignment of large language models and mechanistically interpreting them.
+My research interests include alignment of large language models and mechanistic interpretability them.